oudelaar/TiledC/README.md

 # TiledC

-Overview

-The most straightforward way to analyse Tiled-C data is to use the HiCPro pipeline (Servant et al. Genome Biol 2015. https://github.com/nservant/HiC-Pro) with the options for Capture-Hi-C analysis.
+The most straightforward way to analyse Tiled-C data is to use the Hi-CPro pipeline (Servant et al. Genome Biol 2015; https://github.com/nservant/HiC-Pro) with the options for Capture-Hi-C analysis.

 It is also possible to analyse Tiled-C data using a combination of the CCseqBasic pipeline, custom scripts and ICE normalisation.
 Instructions for this approach are described below.